yuanlizhanshi/NGS_Workflow/README.md

 hisat2_extract_exons.py chr1.gtf > exons.txt \
 hisat2-build -p 40  chr1.fa --ss splice.txt --exon exons.txt chr1_index

+If you don't have a high-quality reference genome for your species or want to identify more transcripts such as long non-coding RNA, using stringtie after mapping is suggested.

 -----
 ## Whole Genome Sequencing workflow